codacy/docs/docs/user-guide/your-repositories/managing-branches.md

 ## Enable other branches

 It is also possible to enable analysis on other branches.
-All you have to do is go to the repository **Settings**, open the **Branches** tab, and enable the branches you'd like.
+To do this, go to the repository **Settings**, open the **Branches** tab, and enable the branches you'd like.

 ![](/images/Screen_Shot_2016-10-12_at_12.07.47.png)